My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items

 3. Batteries

 Batteries contain caustic chemicals that can cause severe damage if swallowed by a cat.
-Signs include swelling around the mouth area, difficulty breathing, coughing, vomiting, and diarrhea.
-Treatment involves emergency surgery to remove the battery, followed by a course of antibiotics and fluids.
+Signs include drooling, swelling around the mouth area, lethargy, lack of appetite, vomiting, and diarrhea.
+If you notice that your cat just ingested a battery, contact your vet immediately for advice.
+Treatment involves endoscopy or emergency surgery to remove the battery and treatment of complications if tissue damage occurs.

 4. Needles

-Ingested needles can cause severe distress for cats as they can puncture their intestines and stomach lining.
+Ingested needles can be very harmful for cats, as they can puncture their intestines and stomach lining.
 Signs may include vomiting, lack of appetite, lethargy, and abdominal pain.
-Treatment includes surgical removal of the needle and abdominal exploration to check for any other foreign bodies or damage.
+Same as with batteries, needles can be seen on radiographs, making diagnosis quite straightforward.
+Treatment includes surgical removal of the needle and treatment of any damage the needle may have caused.

 5. Coins

 Coins are small but dangerous objects that cats may find attractive enough to swallow or chew on.
-Swallowing a coin can lead to digestive blockage and possible perforation of the intestinal wall.
-Signs may include vomiting, decreased appetite, constipation, and dehydration.
-Surgery is necessary to remove the object from your cat’s digestive tract.
+Swallowing a coin can lead to poisoning if they contain zinc or digestive upset if made by other materials such as steel, nickel, copper, silver, bronze and aluminum.
+Digestive blockage and possible perforation of the intestinal wall are also possible although less common.
+Signs may include vomiting, diarrhea, decreased appetite, and abdominal pain.
+Your vet will provide you with a treatment plan depending on the type and number of coins ingested as well as where in your cat’s digestive tract the coin or coins are.

-Toys that contain small parts are hazardous to cats if ingested, as they can cause intestinal blockage or other serious damage to the digestive system.
-Signs include vomiting, decreased appetite, and constipation.
+Toys that contain small parts or stuffing are hazardous to cats if ingested, as they can cause intestinal blockage or other serious damage to the digestive system.
+Signs include vomiting, decreased appetite, diarrhea, constipation and abdominal pain.
 Treatment may require surgery to remove the object from your cat’s stomach or intestines.

 7. Buttons